-Gluten-free dining can sound distressingly like a synonym for salad.
-But London's demand for gluten-free food has rocketed, and now pizzas, lasagnas and pies all come gluten-free.
-Gathered up here is the comfort food — you know, the cheese-topped, piping hot or chocolate-stuffed sort — to warm the cockles of even a gluten-avoider's heart.
+'Gluten-free dining' doesn't need to be a synonym for 'salad'.
+London's demand for gluten-free food has rocketed and now pizzas, lasagnas and pies all come suitable for coeliacs.
+Here is the comfort food — you know, the cheese-topped, piping hot or chocolate-stuffed sort — to warm the cockles of even a gluten-avoider's heart.

 What restaurants mean by 'gluten-free' varies, with some pizza joints, for example, using gluten free flour but the same oven as their usual pizzas — so they aren't suitable for coeliacs.
 All of the places we've chosen, on top of turning out great food, should be happy to answer questions about their ingredients and cooking methods.